 I have worked with my partners to prepare a dedicated overseas production facility, with brand new equipment.
 I have designed and built production and QC procedures, put together a production schedule, secured materials supply sources, prepared a fleet of molds to support a strong production presence.

 I have decided to offer this cooler as a project on Kickstarter.
 It’s scheduled for March 1 campaign, and I will be prepared.
 I will have a solid amount of inventory ready to ship to the early backers as soon as the campaign concludes, and if necessary, production will continue to double shift until every cooler is shipped.
 My manufacturing team is rock solid.
 I have worked well together with this crew on many challenges for several years, everything seemingly preparing us for this project.

 Here is the important part: The people, equipment, materials, and supplies are already in place to support the schedule of deliveries I will offer on Kickstarter.

 I intend to sell the Maluna 50 quart (actually 52.5 quarts) cooler for under $200 as a special price during Kickstarter with a lifetime warranty.
 This compares to the Yeti 65 (actually 57 quarts) which sells for $400 with a 5 year warranty.

 Please join me on this journey.
 I am less than 8 weeks away from launching the campaign, and there is a lot to do and discover.
 I’ve had a ton of fun sharing this journey so far and making new friends.
 I will continue to share every step of the way.
 2017 is going to be a choice year, I look forward to sharing it with you.

-Join the list to receive the latest news and deals from Maluna.
+Join the club to receive the latest insider news and special deals from Maluna.